4 Best Thermal Receipt Printers for 2023

 **See individual provider sections for full list of compatible POS systems

 Looking for more hardware?
-Check out our rankings of the best barcode label printers, best self-service kiosks, and best kitchen display systems for more options.
+Check out our rankings of the top barcode label printers, leading self-service kiosks, and best kitchen display systems for more options.

 Star Micronics TSP143IV: Best Overall Thermal Receipt Printer